Patronicity Resources Logo

 About Emily Hall

 After graduating with a BS in Public Administration with a minor in Nonprofit Management from the University of Central Florida in May of 2015, Emily began a career in nonprofit development.
-Then heading into the MPA program at Northeastern in the fall of 2016 to make the transition to the public sector.
-In March 2018, she began her public service career in Brockton, Massachusetts at the Brockton Redevelopment Authority managing federal grants, community development and compliance.
+Then, heading into the MPA program at Northeastern in the fall of 2016 to make the transition to the public sector.
+In March 2018, she began her public service career in Brockton, Massachusetts, at the Brockton Redevelopment Authority, managing federal grants, community development, and compliance.
 Emily currently holds the role of Chief Operating Officer for the Brockton Redevelopment Authority.

 Emily Hall with the Director of Planning, the Mayor of Brockton, and Executive Director of the Brockton Redevelopment Authority.